GoBlock890/WCSourceCode/README.md

 # Wheat Complex InDev Phase Source Code

 ## About
-A Roblox game, Where You Collect Many types of wheats to progress.
+A Roblox RPG/Simulator Game, Where You Collect Wheats to Progress.

 ## License
 You're only allowed to use the source file as **Example Usage Only**.
 Modding Are Allowed, But 100% Copy with diffrent name and theme are probihated for Cormercial Use.